glathoud/js.metaret/README.md

 #### Addition

-`metafun` and `metaret` cannot be used with imperative calls, since they are not tail calls.
+`metaret` only permits a tail call, which excludes an imperative call (calling without returning).

 Thus, an extra keyword `inline` was also added that triggers hygienic inlining, see issue [#3](https://github.com/glathoud/js.metaret/issues/3) and [expl_longer.jsm](jsm_dev/expl_longer.jsm) for examples.